MTstateIntroStats/IntroStatActivitiesHybrid/_book/02-A03-Probability.md

 \newpage

-2. A recent study of population decline of white-tailed deer in Wyoming due to chronic wasting disease [@edmunds2016] (CWD) reported the prevalence of CWD to be 35.4\%.
-The survival rate of deer with CWD was 39.6\% and the survival rate of deer without CWD was 80.1\%.
+2. A recent study of population decline of white-tailed deer in Wyoming due to chronic wasting disease [@edmunds2016] (CWD) reported that 35.4\% of white-tailed deer have CWD.
+The survival rate of deer with CWD is 39.6\% and the survival rate of deer without CWD is 80.1\%.
 \vspace{1mm}

     Let $A$ = the event a deer has CWD, and $B$ = the event the deer survives.